What is the GEARS Program?

 - Have mental health symptoms that concern you

-- Obtain a referral from your GP, psychologist or psychiatrist to attend the program – GP Referral Form.
+- Obtain a referral from your GP, psychologist or psychiatrist to attend the program – Clinician Referral Form.

 Please note the clinician referral is mandatory to participate.